Main Menu

 Whatever level of spinal injury that you sustain, Poole Alcock’s specialist personal injury solicitors can assist you to claim appropriate compensation from any negligent party involved in your accident.

 Because these injuries are often serious, it is essential that you have the help and support of an expert team to help you with your spinal injury claim.
-Our personal injury department is an APIL Accredited Practice and our specialist solicitors include members of the Law Society Personal Injury Accreditation Scheme and APIL Senior Litigators.

 In addition to the aid provided by our specialist solicitors, we will engage the services of specialist experts to assist us with dealing with your spinal injury claim.
 These experts will often include, spinal surgeons (to prepare a medical report detailing your injuries), barristers, occupational therapists, rehabilitation experts and care providers.